clubsearch-manoa/clubsearch-manoa.github.io/index.md

 The Admin pages will allow the super admin to add new clubs and delete clubs as well.

+### Community Feedback
+Testers noted the ease of navigating the website and finding clubs that they have an interest in.
+They'd also expressed interest for the inclusion of contact emails for different clubs and the current number of clubs listed in the database.
+However, they also noted that making an account necessary for being able to view clubs should instead be a default function of the website that would not require the registration of an account.
+In addition, they expressed a desire for a search bar to help ease navigation even more.
+Overall, the feedback from testers have been moderately positive and some even mentioned that they wished this kind of website was available to them when they first started college.

 ## Deployment
 ### Installation
 First, [install Meteor](https://www.meteor.com/install)